Skip to navigationSkip to contentSkip to footer

 Our graduates carry out pioneering research in universities, work in for profit organizations and engineering firms, launch their own start-ups, hold leadership positions in government and nonprofit organizations and enter the emerging career paths in environment sustainability and renewable energy.
 With a degree in Course 1 students pursue careers in fields as diverse as energy and environment, engineering systems design, law, medicine and public health.

-The requirements for the Course 1 bachelor of science in engineering (Course 1-ENG) are designed to allow students to explore the civil and environmental engineering discipline area that excites them most.
-Alongside learning core fundamentals, students have the option to pursue tracks that focus on emerging areas of civil and environmental engineering for in-depth exploration, along with lab and field subjects that support their interests.
+The requirements for the Course 1 Bachelor of Science in Engineering (Course 1-ENG) are designed to allow students to explore the civil and environmental engineering discipline area that excites them most.
+In addition to mastering the fundamentals, students can delve into one of three emerging core areas within civil and environmental engineering—Environment, Mechanics & Materials, or Energy, Transportation & Societal Systems—each offering specialized tracks for deeper exploration, along with hands-on labs and fieldwork classes

 Explore Tracks